 Either way it’s a very suave bike, and quite possibly the best-looking Pivot mountain bike to date.
-That said, while the graphics are considerably cleaner than Pivots of days gone by, we still counted no fewer than 26 logos across the entire bike, which some would possibly describe as excessive.
-On the plus side, it’ll be a rare occurrence for a Mach 6 owner to forget the forget of the bike they’re riding.
+That said, while the graphics are considerably cleaner than Pivots of days gone by, we still counted no fewer than 26 logos across the entire bike, which some would maybe describe as excessive.
+On the plus side, it’ll be a rare occurrence for a Mach 6 owner to forget the brand of the bike they’re riding.

 Jibes aside, it is a beautifully crafted bike, and there are fine details abound, like the rubber guard over the lower dw-link that’s there to stop mud and rocks getting jammed into the frame.
 There’s also a discreet drain hole underneath the shock mount, so your frame doesn’t turn into a mobile mosquito breeding pool.

 The chain guide and wavy chainstay protector does well to dampen racket from the drivetrain, and the swingarm is generously lathered in rubber protection, including the on the drive-side upright just above the chainring.
 With the exception of Shimano’s blasted rattly brake pads, it’s a tight and quiet bike on the trail.